Nou-ra1981/Blog-Post/README.md

 ## *Introduction*

 Artificial intelligence is currently occupying a huge part of our lives, from auto-driving cars and auto pilot in planes to virtual assistants in devices and smart homes.
 Correspondingly, AI is currently on its way to conquer a big part of medical/patient care institutions like hospitals and clinics.
-According to Statista
+According to Statista:
 > “In 2021, 42 percent of healthcare organizations in the European Union were currently using AI technologies for disease diagnosis, while a further 19 percent had plans to employ this technology within in the next three years.”
 ![image](https://user-images.githubusercontent.com/119850601/216193146-39eb7d65-cb53-4526-bb42-209759842943.png)